Uniform vouchers available for Jefferson Parish students impacted by consolidation

-JEFFERSON PARISH (WGNO)— Parents of Jefferson Parish students impacted by the 2023 Infrastructure and Efficiency Plan, will be able to get free uniforms through the help of donations made by Pelicans Zion Williamson.
+JEFFERSON PARISH, La.
+(WGNO) — Parents of Jefferson Parish students impacted by the 2023 Infrastructure and Efficiency Plan will be able to get free uniforms through the help of donations made by the Pelicans’ Zion Williamson.

 A $250,000 donation from the Zion Williamson Foundation came in early July to help cut the financial strain of buying new uniforms for students who have been relocated to new schools due to the consolidation.